 No photos exist of this camp, it was too awful.
 I lay in a random bog, midges descended once more but I had a piece of silk to cover my face; I fell asleep before sundown.
 In the morning I discovered that had I walked for another twenty minutes, I could have camped properly.
 At a pub.

-A trail blog definitely affects my real-time trail experience, often positively.
-Trudging through trackless sludge and horizontal rain, I can at least console myself for the misery of the moment with the thought of an entertaining subsequent blog post.
-Sometimes, though, I fear I’m seeking out Type Two Fun for the sake of a tale to tell.
-Is my everyday life really so dull that I must purposefully make it less enjoyable in order to make it more interesting?
+Sometimes I fear I’m seeking out Type Two Fun for the sake of a tale to tell.
+Is my life really so dull that I must purposefully make it less enjoyable in order to make it more interesting?
 Then again, isn’t this the inevitable resort of any autobiographical writer?
-Because, ultimately, can Type One Fun ever be truly memorable or even interesting?
+Ultimately, can Type One Fun ever be truly memorable?
 In which case, why do we allow ourselves to be constantly seduced into shopping for it?

-Proust was big on this stuff, of course.
+Proust was big on this stuff.
 According to Alain de Botton he suggested “we become properly inquisitive only when distressed.
 We suffer, therefore we think”2.
-Wisdom acquired painfully through one’s own life is, according to Proust, far superior to that acquired painlessly from a teacher, including perhaps from a professional Outdoor Activities Instructor with helmet, harness and risk assessment.
-Was acquiring a healthy dose of pain, solitary, unprofessional and unpaid, but thought-provoking and memorable, actually my Pennine Way purpose?
+Wisdom acquired painfully through one’s own life is, according to Proust, far superior to that acquired painlessly from a teacher, including perhaps a professional Outdoor Activities Instructor with helmet, harness and risk assessment.
+Was acquiring a healthy dose of thought-provoking and memorable pain, solitary, unprofessional and free of charge, actually my Pennine Way purpose?

 Day Three – Marsden Moor to May’s Shop.